-- Implement BMPs and track progress of BMP implementation, as described in the SMPP. - Assist SMC with ensuring that all applicable developments are regulated pursuant to the WDO.
+- Implement BMPs and track progress of BMP implementation, as described in the SMPP. - Enforce WDO.

-- The Village continues to implement the BMPs described in its SMPP and to track progress in implementing its stormwater management program. - The Village continues to assist SMC with ensuring that all applicable developments are regulated pursuant to the WDO.
+- The Village continues to implement the BMPs described in its SMPP and to track progress in implementing its stormwater management program. - The Village continues to enforce the WDO.

-- Implement BMPs and track progress of BMP implementation, as described in the SMPP. - Assist SMC with ensuring that all applicable developments are regulated pursuant to the WDO.
+- Implement BMPs and track progress of BMP implementation, as described in the SMPP. - Enforce WDO.

-- The Village continues to implement the BMPs described in its SMPP and to track progress in implementing its stormwater management program. - The Village continues to assist SMC with ensuring that all applicable developments are regulated pursuant to the WDO.
+- The Village continues to implement the BMPs described in its SMPP and to track progress in implementing its stormwater management program. - The Village continues to enforce the WDO.